STEM I - SPARK: Program Details

 Science, Technology, Engineering and Mathematics (STEM) | Explore.
 Discover.
 Achieve.

-To keep up with the energy of our younger students, we make sure to provide a variety of experiences within the SPARK Program—a strong academic component, community building elements, hands-on STEM activities, and recreational co-curricular experiences.
+To keep up with the energy of our younger students, we make sure to provide a variety of experiences within the STEM I Program—a strong academic component, community building elements, hands-on STEM activities, and recreational co-curricular experiences.

 Students are exposed to the intellectual concepts and processes of STEM-based topics that are taught at Brown University.
 The courses are “inquiry-based” and “experiential.”
 The students conduct experiments, explore and make their own discoveries.